 Meet Our Donors

 We thank all our planned-gift donors for their generous support.
-Here are some of their stories.
+Here are two of their stories.

 Ship and Midge Atwater : A Nod to the Past and a Message to the Future

 Midge Atwater, surrounded by family from near and far, accepts the Ship and Midge Atwater 2017 Distinguished Philanthropy Award at the New England Association of Health Care Philanthropy Annual Conference in Portland Maine on March 6, 2017

 McLean's Development department nominated Ship and Midge Atwater in recognition of the couple's philanthropic commitment to generational giving and to McLean and the Atwater Memory Care Assisted Living at McLean.

 Twenty years ago, Ship and Midge moved to the independent living Village at McLean.
 A former IBM idea man, Ship was eager to engage in conversations to have a lasting impact at McLean.
 As a couple, they were also acutely aware of the responsibility to follow in the footsteps of their elders and provide a role model for the future generations.

 Ship's great-grandfather founded the Children's Home in Cincinnati in 1864; his mother's two aunts founded the Shipley School for Girls in PA and his grandfather was actively involved in the founding of Noble Hospital in Westfield, MA and served as its first Medical Director.
 Midge's grandparents and great-grandparents were active in their church, supported missionary work for a just society, and Midge's aunt was significantly engaged in Berea College in the Kentucky Appalachians.

 After raising their children and caring for community through volunteer service and charitable giving, Ship and Midge felt an urgency to determine where to direct hard-earned, good fortune and provide a role model for their grandchildren.

 Reflects McLean President, David Bordonaro: